Flag of Libya

 The first railways in Libya consisted of a little over 200km of narrow (960mm) gauge lines radiating from Tripoli, constructed in 1912 by the then Italian colonial government.
 A further group of narrow gauge lines emerged around Benghazi, and was later extended.
 The last of these lines closed in 1965.
 A standard gauge line was constructed from Egypt as far as Tobruk during World War II but closed in 1946.

-Around 1998, plans were made for the opening of a new railway system, starting with a line from Tripoli to the Tunisian border.
+Around 1998, plans were announced for the opening of a new railway system, starting with a line from Tripoli to the Tunisian border.
 In 2001 it was reported that 60% of the earthworks were completed; however, these reports may have been somewhat optimistic.
 In any event, the project languished and no further progress was made.

 Railways Home